The Roulette of Belief: Common Myths in Live Casino Games

 Does the roulette wheel have a "memory" of previous spins?

-No, each spin in live online roulette is statistically independent, meaning past results do not influence future outcomes as dictated by the laws of probability and strict regulatory standards.
-Tracking numbers or maintaining spreadsheets creates an illusion of patterns due to human bias, but it won't improve your odds in any meaningful way.
-Instead, focus on enjoying the game and managing your bankroll wisely for a more sustainable experience.
+No, each spin in live online roulette is statistically independent.
+Past results don't influence future outcomes, as dictated by probability and strict regulations.
+Thinking you can track numbers to find patterns is a common bias, but it won't improve your odds.
+Focus on enjoying the game and managing your bankroll wisely for a sustainable experience in Singapore.

 Can live dealers manipulate where the ball lands?